 When our emotions go digital

-Researchers from the University of Lausanne and the EPFL are calling on the Swiss population to annotate emojis.
-The study, which is supported by the CROSS programme and is part of the National Centre of Competence in Research (NCCR) Evolving Language, aims to unravel the way in which we share our emotions via instant messaging.
-This is an innovative research topic that is particularly interesting for the preservation of Switzerland’s linguistic heritage.
+Researchers from the University of Lausanne and the EPFL are researching the way in which the Swiss population share emotions via instant messaging.
+The study, which is supported by the CROSS programme and is part of the National Centre of Competence in Research (NCCR) Evolving Language, is an innovative research topic that is particularly interesting for the preservation of Switzerland’s linguistic heritage.

 By Emilie Wyss

 In Collaboration with Aris Xanthos & Andrea Grütter

 Laughing out loud, sobbing or babbling.
 Sharing our emotions is a natural phenomenon that we learn from birth, and it shows up in our language as well as in our body language.
 But how can we display our emotions when we are chatting via instant messaging without seeing or hearing each other?